 Yes.
 GDPR applies as soon as personal data is processed, no matter the volume.
 This includes transcripts, CRM records, sentiment scores, and AI-generated summaries.
 Enterprises need a lawful basis to process data, minimize data access, limit retention, and explain AI-driven decision-making.
 Firms operating in both the EU and the US have to follow both GDPR and CCPA.

-The main risks come from the AI architecture itself and not the generic cybersecurity issues:
+The main risks come from the AI architecture itself and not the generic cybersecurity issues: Prompt injection (malicious inputs trick AI into unsafe actions), overprivileged API access, model output leakage, third-party AI model risk, and weak authentication at the AI layer.

-Use automated deletion workflows to ensure compliance at scale.
-Manual processes often fail under high volumes.
-Enterprises must also maintain access logs that show who viewed which data and when.
-These logs are essential for audits and also support investigations in the event of a breach.
-Data used to train AI models carries the same retention obligations as the original interactions.
+Apply regulatory retention rules to all data types: recordings, transcripts, AI summaries, sentiment scores, and inferred attributes.
+Use automated deletion workflows — manual processes fail at volume.
+Maintain access logs showing who viewed which data and when; these are essential for audits and breach investigations.
+Data used to retrain AI models carries the same retention obligations as the original interactions.

 Yes, but only with explicit consent and a lawful basis.
 Using customer interactions without permission may violate GDPR or CCPA.
 Always confirm in contracts how data is used, isolated, and whether opt-out options exist.
 Vague answers are a compliance risk.